wbamberg/idl-reference/docs/nsIWindowMediator.md

 ### updateWindowTitle(aWindow, inTitle) ###
  Call this method when a window's title changes.
 Listeners (see
 addListener) will be notified through their onWindowTitleChange method.
-@param aWindow the window whose title has changed
-@param inTitle the window's new title

 #### Parameters ####